 Your motivation might start to decline in 3–5 weeks.
 Knowing this might enable you to be more diligent about forming healthy nutrition habits.
 Find self-monitoring methods that work for you, and enlist a friend or family member who can provide encouragement and hold you accountable.
 Choose an appropriate diet and exercise plan to follow too.

 Check with your healthcare provider or a registered dietitian to make sure the goals you’ve set for yourself are realistic, healthy, and sustainable.
-And explore more of HPRC’s Nutrition section to learn more about healthy eating, so you can perform well.
+And explore more of HPRC’s Nutritional Fitness section to learn more about healthy eating, so you can perform well.
 Doing so can help you stay the course!